Super Micro shares surge as AI boom drives 100,000 quarterly GPU shipments

 "If this is related to short sellers trying to buy back shares or not is too early to tell at this point, but at the current price, short sellers are making short-term losses and may choose to close their positions," Ortex said, noting this could have added to the stock's gains on the day.

-Super Micro's shares lost more than 9 per cent of their value over the last two weeks, but are still up more than 66 per cent this year, benefiting from a rally in AI-linked shares amid Wall Street's booming "picks-and-shovels" trade.
+Super Micro's shares lost more than 9 per cent of their value over the last two weeks, but are still up more than 66 per cent this year, benefiting from Wall Street's booming, AI-linked "picks-and-shovels" trade.